Mottie/Keyboard/README.markdown

 **Known Problems**

+* Autocomplete: When using the autocomplete extension and the suggestion window is open, pressing the up or down arrow keys too fast will reset the list.
 * IE: In a textarea with multiple (more than three) carriage returns, repositioning the caret near the end of the content will add the following clicked keys at the end.
 * Opera: When pressing the tab key while inside a textarea, all browsers but Opera add the tab to the virtual keyboard input.